jusspatel/PyWrapper/README.md

 # PyWrapper
 A GUI Wrapper around Pyinstaller.
-This project isn't anything serious, and was just done as a hobby, because auto py to exe already exists.
+This project isn't anything serious, and was just done as I wanted to try something new.